Lone palm, Daulatkhan, Bhola Island, Bangladesh, (2017), from future Scenarios by Lena Dobrowolska & Teo Ormond-Skeaping

 Lyndsay Walsh

-Lyndsay works for Oxfam as a climate policy adviser, where a lot of her work has focused on loss and damage advocacy both in the UK and internationally.
+Lyndsay works for Oxfam Australia as the climate justice strategic lead , where a lot of her work has focused on loss and damage advocacy both in Australia and internationally.
 Her projects to date have mainly been around building the evidence base for why loss and damage finance is needed, supporting youth and people from the global south in climate negotiations, and in understanding how loss and damage and humanitarian action fits together.

 Ben Wilson